 Ψ In 2011, a total of 44,880 would be diagnosed every year

 Ψ By 2016, neurological illnesses would target 48,110 people

 Ψ By 2021, a staggering 50,700 people would need to be able to avail of standard services that people with neurological people require.
 Not as a side dish to their everyday healthcare, but as a primary source of health care

 A large part of Ireland’s population, so, already lives with an illness that affects their brain and spinal cord, the life-line of every human being.
 Yet despite statistics like this, Ireland’s national health department finds it OK not pouring extra funding in neurological services across Ireland.

 Historically, demands for this kind of care kept increasing, while positive reinforcement of governments past, kept on living with their own kind of neurological illness, i.e. selective memory loss when these services so clearly demanded upgrades.

-However, that doesn’t mean that politicians can or should not invest in this particular type of health care.
-In fact, they should invest year after year, not only to reflect an aging population but also to show how well a government understands, supports and treats its electorate.
+However, that doesn’t mean that politicians can or should not invest in this specific type of health care.
+In fact, they should invest year after year, not only to reflect an ageing population but also to show how well a government understands, supports and treats its electorate.

 The meeting in Leinster House last year showed that a reconfiguration of existing could be done at no cost at all to the government, while they would get excellent services in place.
 This never happened.